Fox2Code/FoxMagiskModuleManager/README.md

 Please note that these rules does not apply retroactively.
 If your post an issue about rules violation they must violate both the version of the rules at the moment of the incident and the latest version of the rules.
-(This paragraph doesn't apply for legal requests or illegal behaviour.)
+(This paragraph doesn't apply for license violation, legal requests, or illegal behaviour.)

 In addition, we advise you to contact the repo host beforehand to attempt to resolve any issues.
 This helps avoid unnecessary conflict, and most of the time will get your issue solved quickly!